HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ## Uninstall Label Studio using Helm

-To uninstall Label Studio Enterprise using Helm, delete the configuration.
+To uninstall Label Studio using Helm, delete the configuration.

 From the command line, run the following:
 ```shell